Frequently asked questions

 For information about the menu at Malcolm’s Café and common allergies.
 Read more here.

-Upgrade your day pass to an annual pass?
+Upgrade day pass to an annual pass?

 Have you had a great day and want to visit us again?